XiaoTaoWang/Raichu/README.rst

 from this `link <https://www.jianguoyun.com/p/DUoSz7gQh9qdDBi5lLwFIAA>`_.
 This file contains contact matrices at 10kb resolution, generated from an in situ Hi-C dataset in the GM12878 cell line.

-.. note:: Raichu is also applicable to other 3D genomic platforms,
-    such as Micro-C, HiChIP, ChIA-PET, and single-cell Hi-C.

 Now all that is needed is to execute the commands below in a terminal::